China reports latest COVID situation in meeting with WHO | Health

 - China

-Officials and experts from China on Thursday attended an online meeting with the World Health Organization (WHO), China's national health commission said in a statement.
+China gave a presentation on its COVID-19 situation in an online meeting with the World Health Organization and its member states, China's national health commission and diplomats said on Thursday, as it seeks to fend off criticism about its recent reporting on the outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)